thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

-####So if you wanted to download "Top 100 Hip-Hop Tracks on Spotify".
-You would use the following command:
+####So if you wanted to download "Top 100 Hip-Hop Tracks on Spotify", you would use the following command:

-	spd -u yourusername -p yourpassword -l spotify:user:spotify:playlist:06KmJWiQhL0XiV6QQAHsmw
+    Playlist Uri looks like this: spotify:UserXYZ:spotify:playlist:06KmJWiQhL0XiV6QQAHsmw

-`spd` is the shorthand for `spotify-playlist-downloader`.
-You can use either one.
+	node main.js -u UserXYZ -p 06KmJWiQhL0XiV6QQAHsmw

 ####The output should look something like: